iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ### Brokerless Messaging

 In a brokerless architecture, services can exchange messages directly.
-ZeroMQ (http:// zeromq.org) is a popular brokerless messaging technology.
+[ZeroMQ](http:// zeromq.org) is a popular brokerless messaging technology.
 It’s both a specification and a set of libraries for different languages.
-It supports a variety of transports, includ- ing TCP, UNIX-style domain sockets, and multicast.
+It supports a variety of transports, including TCP, UNIX-style domain sockets, and multicast.
 The brokerless architecture has some benefits:
 - Allows lighter network traffic and better latency, because messages go directly from the sender to the receiver, instead of having to go from the sender to the message broker and from there to the receiver
 - Eliminates the possibility of the message broker being a performance bottle- neck or a single point of failure